himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 <exercise id="2" title="Building your model">

 This tutorial works on sentiment analysis, one kind of text classification.
-We use the [IMDb review dataset](https://ai.stanford.edu/~amaas/data/sentiment), which contains 20,000 positive/negative reviews for training and 5,000 reviews for validating the performance of model.
+We use the [IMDb review dataset](https://ai.stanford.edu/~amaas/data/sentiment), which contains 20,000 positive or negative reviews for training and 5,000 reviews for validating the performance of model.
 If you haven't read <a href="https://guide.allennlp.org/your-first-model#1">the tutorial for text classification</a>, that may be helpful.

 Below is a sample configuration of a CNN-based classifier.